sniklaus/teaching-minichess/README.md

 should you be unable to setup the compiler toolchain correctly, i am afraid that there will not be individual support to resolve this issue. the machines in the linux lab are appropriately configured, so you always have the option to use them in favor of your personal computer.

-besides the compiler toolchain, it is necessary to install `zeromq` which will be used to communicate between the framework and a client. this dependency is already met by the machines in the linux lab but can easily be installed on a debian computer through the corresponding package.
+besides the compiler toolchain, it is necessary to install `zeromq` with version `3.*` which will be used to communicate between the framework and a client. this dependency is already met by the machines in the linux lab but can easily be installed on a debian computer through the corresponding package.

 ```
 sudo apt-get install libzmq3-dev